 It became known as the Serpentine, after the winding path of nearby Waimonga Creek.

-Good 4WD conditions are necessary to get access to Serpentine Scenic Reserve.
+Good conditions for four-wheel driving are necessary to access Serpentine Scenic Reserve.
+Be aware you cannot travel directly to the battery by vehicle.

-If you do not have a 4WD, you can walk or bike from Poolburn Dam.
-A topo map is advisable.
+If you do not have a vehicle with four-wheel drive, you can walk or bike to the reserve from Poolburn Dam.
+A topo map and navigational skills are essential.

 Much of the gold mining heritage is hidden beneath this tussock landscape.
 These areas are easily destroyed so keep your vehicles on the formed road.